A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-Moreover, in addition to the above CPL-based DE models, we performed a consistency check, where we use our amended code with a CPL parameterization of the $\Lambda$CDM model, i.e. setting $w_0=-1$ and $w_a=0$, using the ``early'' vs. ``local'' parameterization of $H_0$, respectively.
-Unsurprisingly, we recognize a Hubble tension problem in the ``concordance'' $\Lambda$CDM model, see Appendix~\ref{app:checkmodels}.
+More precisely, with regard to the computation of cosmological models and in light of the conclusions for the standard procedure of Sect.~\ref{sec:results_standard}, we demand consistent results in the computation of a cosmological model, obtained from early densities approximated by concordance $\Lambda$CDM values (\qn{fixed EDs} approach) with those obtained via $H_0$ as measured in the local Universe (the customary \qn{fixed $H_0$} approach), which breaks the $w_0$-$w_a$-degeneracy and fulfills the general requirement to give consistent results in the forward and backward evolution of the model and being in agreement with observations.
+Consequently, in addition to the above CPL-based DE models, we performed this consistency check for $\Lambda$CDM, where we used our amended code with a CPL parametrization, that is setting $w_0=-1$ and $w_a=0$, using the \qn{early} vs \qn{local} parametrization of $H_0$, respectively.
+Unsurprisingly, we recognize a Hubble tension problem in the concordance $\Lambda$CDM model, see Appendix~\ref{app:checkmodels}.